MazontheMoon/coddy-java/README.md

 ## June

+### 13 - Find Booth in Craft Fair Layout

+Write a function findBoothInLayout that takes boothName, layoutGrid and returns true if the booth name is found in the grid, false otherwise.

+You need to search through the craft fair's booth layout grid to check if Mollie's wickerwork basket booth is assigned a spot.

+Parameters:
+- boothName (String): The name of the booth to search for
+- layoutGrid (String[][]): 2D array representing the booth layout grid

+Returns: Boolean indicating whether the booth name was found in the grid.
+Format: true or false

 ### 12 - Decoding Giant's Ancient Message on a Hilltop

 Create a function named decodeGiantMessage that receives encodedMessage, strideLength, and slopeAngle as its parameters.